Need to restore your gun rights?

 Limitations On Restoring Gun Rights In North Carolina

-- You were convicted of a federal felony
+- You have a federal felony

 Restoring Rights After Involuntary Commitment

 A mental health commitment may result in a loss of firearm rights.
 We can petition to restore your rights.
 The public interest would be served by granting relief to you, we would contend.
 If the court agrees, the FBI would remove involuntary commitments from your background check.
 The procedure is put in place in North Carolina after Congress passed the federal NICS Improvement Amendments Act of 2007.